-Using data from the Health and Retirement Study (HRS), we make two contributions to the literature on end-of-life transfers.
-First, we show that unequal bequests are much more common than generally recognized, with one-third of parents with wills planning to divide their estates unequally among their children.
-These plans for unequal division are particularly concentrated in complex families, which are of two types: families with stepchildren and families with genetic children with whom the parent has had no contact, e.g., children from previous marriages.
-We find that in complex families past and current contact between parents and children reduces or eliminates unequal bequests.
-Second, although the literature focuses on the bequest intentions of parents who have made wills, we find that many older Americans have not made wills.
-Although the probability of having a will increases with age, 30 percent of HRS respondents aged 70 and over have no wills.
-Of HRS respondents who died between 1995 and 2010, 38 percent died without wills.
-Thus, focusing exclusively on the bequest intentions of parents who have made wills may provide an incomplete and misleading picture of end-of-life transfers.
+Using data from the Health and Retirement Study, we make two contributions to the literature on end-of-life transfers.
+First, we show that unequal bequests are much more prevalent than generally recognized, with more than one-third of parents with wills planning to divide their estates unequally among their children.
+Plans for unequal division are particularly concentrated in complex families, i.e., families with stepchildren and families with genetic children with whom parents have limited or no contact.
+Second, we find that many older Americans have no wills.
+Although the probability of having a will increases with age, 30 percent of individuals aged 70 plus are without a will and, of the people who died between 1995 and 2012, nearly 40 percent died intestate.